NordicSemiconductor/asset-tracker-cloud-docs/v1.6.x/_sources/docs/guides/CellGeolocations.rst.txt

 Third-party APIs and services like `UnwiredLabs <https://unwiredlabs.com/>`_ and `CellMapper <https://www.cellmapper.net/>`_ have a database of cell tower locations and provide an API to query their locations.

-.. only:: v1_5_x

-    The nRF Asset Tracker implements the optional resolution on the cloud side using :ref:`UnwiredLabs on AWS <aws-unwired-labs-api>` for the cells that have not been geolocated by the devices.

-.. only:: not v1_5_x

 The nRF Asset Tracker implements the optional resolution on the cloud side using :ref:`UnwiredLabs on AWS <aws-unwired-labs-api>` and :ref:`UnwiredLabs on Azure <azure-unwired-labs-api>` for the cells that have not been geolocated by the devices.